this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - bit_units
      - bit diammeter units (String)

-The Bit Agressiveness function calculates bit aggressiveness/coefficent of friction.
+The Bit Aggressiveness function calculates bit aggressiveness/coefficient of friction.
 The function takes in three value inputs(Integers or Floats) and three units input(Strings).
 To see the range of torque units that can be input into the function see the Torque units section under General Conversions.
 To see the range of weight on bit units that can be input into the function see the Weight units section under General Conversions.
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 The function returns a float.

 .. code:: python